Status of Women Dates, Advocacy and Actions

 BCTF statement on the National Day of Remembrance and Action on Violence

-A 2006 Trafficking in Persons Report indicates that Canada is both a source and destination country for trafficking.
-For further information on human trafficking in Canada see the RCMP threat assessment document.
+A 2018 Trafficking in Persons Report indicates that Canada is both a source and destination country for trafficking.
+For further information on human trafficking in Canada see the RCMP Trafficking in Canada Report.

 International Women’s Day